handsontable/hyperformula/docs/guide/custom-functions.md

 ## Advanced custom function example

-In more advanced example, we'll create a custom function `DOUBLE_RANGE` that takes a range of numbers and returns the range of the same size with all the numbers doubled.
+In a more advanced example, we'll create a custom function `DOUBLE_RANGE` that takes a range of numbers and returns the range of the same size with all the numbers doubled.

 ### Accept a range argument